Nicolaskirsch2000/young_boys_final_project/index.md

 ### A new comparable study

+As seen above, comparing the scores from the PEW data and the Quotebank does not provide usable results.
+It indeed seems that both values are not comparable as they are.
+However, it is possible to inner compare the PEW data and the QUotebank data, between different years for example.
+Doing so provides trends for the two sources, and these could be then benchmarked one against the other.

+Looking at the sentiment before and after a striking event could provide a shift in sentiment sufficiently important for having significant results.
+With this in mind, a change of presidency seems to be a good event.
+The sentiment per country for the last two years of Obama's and Trump presidency are thus compared for PEW and Quotebank.

 Trump and obama

 ### This is an issue ?
 Could we improve comparability ?

+Even with relative comparison, the results seem to differ significantly between PEW and Quotebank.
+In this section, several potential sources of bias and imporvements are studied to assess whether taking them into account can improve the comparability of the two datasets.

 #### Sentiment analysis tool